jiffyclub/scipy-2013-git-testing/git/remote/Readme.md

     Howdy and Willkommen

+This results in a status

+what status

-This results in a status To alert git that you have made appropriate alterations,
+To alert git that you have made appropriate alterations,

     $ git add Readme.md